Welcome to AAMA - the Afro-Asiatic Morphology Archive.

 ~/aama $ tools/bin/aama-pulldata.sh "data/*"

-will update the json language data files in all the data/[LANG] directories.
+will update the JSON language data files in all the

-Once revised (or new) edn files have been installed, remember to run the appropriate scripts to transform them to ttl format and to load them into the SPARQL server, as outlined above.
+Once revised (or new) JSON files have been installed, remember to run the appropriate scripts to transform them to ttl format and to load them into the SPARQL server, as outlined above.

 Finally, the script: